PXE Policies - Coming soon

 Our sister organization, The Beryl Institute, now offers a CPXP Exam preparation workbook.
 Learn more about: CPXP Workbook: A Preparation Guide for the Certified Patient Experience Professional Examination.

-PXI is excited to offer all current pending examinees access to a community listserv through which individuals can connect, share learning and form study groups.
+PXI is excited to offer all current pending examinees access to an online work group through which individuals can connect, share learning and form study groups.
 This is automatically included in your application fee and once your application is approved individuals are provided access to this resource.

 In addition, as a new certification, there is not a full practice examination examination available as the item bank of questions is still under development and in use for the actual exam process.
 As items are retired and new questions are developed some version of a practice examination will be considered.
 You can see sample questions on CPXP preparation page here.